What is a performance review? A few things.

 With performance reviews coming up during the week of [date], we wanted to share some tips to help you get the most out of this process.

-- When you can, try to be as specific as possible, using numbers and figures to back up your statements.
+• When you can, try to be as specific as possible.
+Use numbers and figures to back up your statements.

-- Think of your personal goals for your career development and how they may align with [Company Name]’s goals and values.
+• Think of your personal career development goals and how they may align with [Company Name]’s goals and values.

 We’ve attached the self-evaluation form for you to complete and bring to your performance review.